s-victor/rF2CarIconGenerator/README.md

 5. Load a vehicle in showroom, and hide top bar (or side bar in Dev Mode), then Press `1` to hide showroom background.

 6. Press `in-game screenshots hotkey`, and this tool will automatically rename and generate full icon set for selected vehicle, done.
 Repeat this step for other vehicles or skins to create more icons.
-(Two short beep sounds will be played to notify a screenshot file that is renamed, or when icon set is finished generating.)

     > Note, screenshots must be done using in-game screenshots hotkey, which is defined in rF2's "Assign Controls" setting.
 Screenshots made using Steam "In Game" hotkey or from other APP will not work.

+    > Generating progress is queued, which means you can start taking screenshots for next car skin while current icon generating is in progress.

 Finally, generated icons are located in:
 - For main game: `rFactor 2\UserData\ScreenShots\IconOutput`
 - For Dev Mode: `rFactor 2\ModDev\UserData\ScreenShots\IconOutput`

+## Options

+- Dev Mode:
+    - Enable this to detect and generate icons from `rF2 development mode`.
+- Generate Icon:
+    - Enable icon auto-generating.
+- Finish Beep:
+    - Play short beep sounds when screenshot file renamed, or icon set fully generated.
+- Stay On Top:
+    - Keep this tool on top of rF2 or other windows, useful for monitoring icon generating progress while taking screenshots.
+Note, rF2 must be running in `windowed` or `borderless` mode to allow this tool visible on top of rF2.

 ## Additional Notes